To ensure the reliability of the platform for all, Codility has a Concurrent Session Limit which is applied to all customers' accounts.

 - The exact start date/time and end date/time of the event (preferably in UTC)

 - A link to the CodeCheck test which will be used.
-If you have not created the test yet, just send us a description of which types of tasks and how many tasks will be used.
+If you have not created the test yet, just send us a description of which types of tasks you plan to use (i.e. MCQs and bugfixing tasks).

 - The number of sessions you anticipate beginning around the same time.